miazfryer/airlines_stocks/README.md

 ![Bollingerg](./images/Bollingerg.png)

 • Relative Strength Index (RSI): A momentum oscillator which ranges from 0 to 100.
-Funds with over 70 or under 30 are traditionally identified as having strong momentum up or down.
-The RSI is calculated over a period of 14 days, and is a function of relative strength(RS), a ratio of exponentially smoothed moving averages of up and down periods during this time.
+Values of 70 or above indicate that a security is becoming overbought or overvalued and may be due for a corrective pullback in price.
+An RSI reading of 30 or below indicates an oversold or undervalued condition.
+The standard is to use 14 periods to calculate the initial RSI value.

-• Moving Average Convergence Divergence (MACD): A momentum indicator which is used to identify trends over time. it is a function of the 12 and 26 day EWMAs.
+•Simple Risk Evaluation: using daily percentage returns to compare the expected return with the standard deviation of the daily returns as risk.
 ![risk](./images/risk.png)

 ## Data Preparation